shsotoudegan/RandPlot/README.md

 This progect, creates a csv file that has numbers and repeates to create a dataset with your given middle.
 Then plot that use matplotlib.

 First do:
-python3 -m pip -r requirements.txt
+python3 -m pip install -r requirements.txt

 usage: randplot.py [-h] -s SIZE -min MIN -max MAX -m MIDDLE -step PLOT_STEP [-rfp RANDOMS_FILE_PATH]